faust64/keengreeper/README.md

 modules whose updates we should ignore.
 Running this pseudo-shell, type `h` or `help` to display the help menu.

-The `updateModules` script should then iterate previously registered repositories, making sure they're working on the staging branch (if such exists, master otherwise), pulling the lastest changes from git upstream, looking for dependencies listed in the corresponding package.json, checking for known
+The `updateModules` script should then iterate on previously registered repositories, making sure they're working on the staging branch (if such exists, master otherwise), pulling the lastest changes from git upstream, looking for dependencies listed in the corresponding package.json, checking for known